-The personality develops changes in the course of individual life.
-Use of the term personality is therefore incorrect for designing the unity of attitude, behaviour and manifestation of a mature adult individual only.
-What should then be called the manifestation entity of the infant, young child, and adolescent when it is evident that there are individual differences in the fetus, newborn, infant, young child and adolescent, too.
+The personality develops and changes in the course of individual life.
+The term personality is therefore incorrect for designing the unity of attitude, behaviour and manifestation of a mature adult individual.
+What should then be called the manifestations of the infant, young child, and adolescent when it is evident that there are individual differences in the fetus, newborn, infant, young child and adolescent.
 Individuals in all these phases of life have their own unity of attitude, behaviour and manifestations: they are unique and have a personality.
-We therefore separate the personalities of the different phases of life and call actual personality the personality of an individual in the given phase of his life.
+We therefore separate the personalities of the different phases of life and call actual personality the personality of an individual in a given phase of his life.

-The actual personalities of different life phases are built upon one another in the course of individual development.
-The actual next one develops from the previous one, and so the consecutive personalities follow one another and are in close connection.
+The actual personalities of different life phases are built one upon the other in the course of individual development.
+The present one develops from the previous one, and so the consecutive personalities follow one another and are in close connection.
 The difference between them consists in the progress of information processing with age.

-The progress of processing information, the quality and quantity of the processed contents in a given period and the connections of these contents; the sequence and form in which these connections are built up one upon the other constitute the course of human personality development.
-This development must be favourable, since the external world including other people and more or less the individual himself, judge a man on the basis of the manifestation, behaviour, attitude and actions of his personality in every phase of life.
+The progress of information processing, the quality and quantity of the process contents in a given period and the connections of these contents; the sequence and form in which these connections are built up constitute the course of human personality development.
+This development must be favourable, since the external world including other people and more or less the individual himself, judge a man on the basis of his manifestations, behaviour attitude and actions in every phase of life.

-The two basic systems in the individual, self-development of the soma and the psyche are subordinated to the development of the whole personality.
+Development of the two basic systems of the individual, the soma and the psyche, are subordinated to the development of the whole personality.
 Whether this relation of the two systems will be dominated by the soma or the psyche, depends on the stereotypes developed previously.

 In the course of individual life a persisting personality structure develops through the function of remembering-forgetting.
 The personality structure is, corresponding to the rules of cybernetics, to be regarded as a functional structure.
-This is essential, as the interdependence of somatic and psychic factors and the function of the personality can only be understood if the personality is interpreted not as a strictly static construction, but as a dynamic functional system reacting upon itself and manifesting itself.
+This is essential, as the interdependence of somatic and psychic factors and the function of the personality can only be understood if the personality is interpreted not as a static construction, but as a dynamic functional system reacting upon itself and manifesting itself.

-Within the personality structure several structural elements and partial functional unities exist.
+Within the personality, several structural elements and partial functional unities exist.
 They are the vegetative, the kinetic (motor), the intellectual and the sexual personality elements.
-They all have complicated connections to the other ones.
-These specific personality elements each represent energy extension fields within the dynamic system and at the same time partial functional unities for preparing and for processing and solution of certain special tasks.
-It depends on the stable or actual character determined by the interconnections of the structural elements of the personality, whether an excitement elicited by a given stimulus will be concentrated or fixed during its processing in one of the elements within the structure and will be dominant in the response, or, on the contrary, the direction of the response, and the internal direction of processing mechanism will correspond to the balance of the personality.
-This means that the nature of the response to a given stimulus, i.e. the direct somatic process developed under the influence of the stimulus, and the motions of the material, the functional changes caused indirectly by a psychic process, and behaviour, attitude as well as activity all depend on the dynamicenergetic connections between the elements of the personality structure, and on the stereotype developed previously.
+These specific personality elements each represent energy extension fields within the dynamic system and at the same time partial functional unities for preparing, processing and solving certain special tasks.
+It depends on the stable or actual character determined by the interconnections of the personality elements, whether an excitement elicited by a given stimulus will be concentrated or fixed during its processing in one of the elements within the structure and will be dominant in the response or, on the contrary, the direction of the response, and the internal direction of processing mechanism will correspond to the balance of the personality.
+This means that the nature of the response to a given stimulus, i.e. the direct somatic process developed under the influence of the stimulus, and the motions of the material, the functional changes caused indirectly by a psychic process, and behaviour, attitude as well as activity all depend on the dynamic-energetic connections between the elements of the personality structure, and on the stereotype developed previously.